rickmartinez5748/International-Space-Station-Tracker/README.md

 # International Space Station Tracker

-A Flask web app that shows the live location of the ISS and information about the area below it.
+In this Flask-based project, I developed a web app that tracks the live position of the International Space Station (ISS) and identifies the country and weather conditions below it.
+I integrated data from multiple APIs, including those for ISS coordinates, weather data, and country flags.
+The app also calculates the ISS's distance from my current location.
+This project demonstrates my ability to merge data from various sources and present it clearly to users.
 ## Features
 - Retrieves current ISS coordinates (Open Notify)
 - Shows weather at that location (OpenWeather)